Mark 5: Healing of the Gerasene demoniac

-A possessed man comes to meet them.
-Mark relates the story "with a wealth of circumstantial detail": the man had lived in nearby tombs, and had fought off all attempts to chain him up: the Greek text has a complex string of negatives: οὐδὲ ἁλύσει οὐκέτι οὐδεὶς, oude halysei ouketi oudeis, no one, no longer, not even with chains.
+A a man with an unclean spirit, or a possessed, man comes to meet them.
+Mark relates the story "with a wealth of circumstantial detail": the man had lived among the nearby tombs, and had fought off all attempts to chain him up: the Greek text has a complex string of negatives: οὐδὲ ἁλύσει οὐκέτι οὐδεὶς, oude halysei ouketi oudeis, no one, no longer, not even with chains.
 He now roamed the tombs and hills screaming.

 The man falls at Jesus' feet and begs Jesus not to harm him.
 Jesus asks him what his name is and he replies "My name is Legion, ... for we are many".
 Legion may be a reference to the Roman army.
 They see some nearby pigs and the demons ask if they can be put in the pigs, to which Jesus consents.
 The pigs, about 2000 of them (only Mark's account estimates the numbers), then rush into the lake and are drowned.

 The people tending the pigs run off to town telling everyone what has happened, and some townspeople come to see for themselves.
 When they arrive the man is sitting dressed and sane.
 They are disturbed and ask Jesus to leave the area, and he complies.
 Out of "grateful love", the man asks Jesus to let him be with him (ινα μετ αυτου η, hina met autou e), translated as "stay with him" in the Jerusalem Bible, but Jesus tells him to go home to his "family" (Amplified Bible) or to his "people" (New International Version) and tell them what God has done for him.
 The man then travels over the Decapolis telling people the story.
 Protestant theologian Heinrich Meyer suggests that "he was to abide in his native place as a witness and proclaimer of the marvellous deliverance, that he had experienced from God through Jesus, and in this way to serve the work of Christ".

 Anglican biblical scholar Christopher Tuckett argues that "a number of details and inconsistencies within the present narrative suggest that Mark may be combining more than one tradition here into a single story":